sgrottel/status-light/doc/status_storage.md

 🚧 TODO: summary route parameters and output

+This route allows for _simple authentication_ with the subject being the _summary querier_.

-🚧 TODO: Query API
+🚧 TODO: more Query API

 ## Management API
-🚧 TODO: Management API
+🚧 TODO: more Management API

 ## Deployment & Installation
 You can find details on [installation, configuration, and deployment of the storage host in it's dedicated install.md documentation](../storage/install.md).